srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     The first command sets the owner of the directory to the current user and the owning user group to **iotedge**.
 The second command enables full access to both the current user and members of the **iotedge** group.
 This will ensure that the *edgeHub* module is able to create directories and files within the **/etc/iotedge/storage/** directory.

-1. To restart the *edgeHub* module and verify it started, enter the following commands:
+1. To restart the *edgeHub* module, and then verify that it is started, enter the following commands:

     ```bash
     iotedge restart edgeHub